git/git.github.io/rev_news/drafts/edition-105.md

 * If you could remove something from Git without worrying about backwards compatibility, what would it be?

-  Backwards compatibility is massively important, so I prefer things evolving for some releases and having gradual deprecation of features.
+  Backwards compatibility is massively important and I am thankful developers and users are all invested in this.

-  I think most users are like this and thankfully most developers are on the same page.
+  If we treat this as a hypothetical question: there are 3 things to Git:
+  - The command-line interface;
+  - The wire protocol;
+  - The storage format;

+  The command-line interface is gradually being improved.
+The wire protocol is also a place where there are workarounds for versioning.
+  The storage format however is another (quite conservative and public) API.
+I would remove the old versions and try to design it targeting projects that are 10-100 times larger than the linux kernel first.
+In for a penny, in for a pound.
+If we break things, let us break them so hard that bards will sing songs about us!

 * What is your favorite Git-related tool/library, outside of Git itself?